 This course integrates animal behavior, population dynamics, habitat relationships, ecosystem processes, and the social and political aspects of wildlife management.
 In keeping with current thinking, wildlife management is presented as a tool for nurturing the resilience of social-ecological systems.
-The course is designed for senior undergraduate students and integrates the entire wildlife science curriculum while building new knowledge.
 Case studies are presented to illustrate the application of basic management principles to the stewardship of wildlife resources in real-world scenarios.

-The format is a combination of lectures, class activities involving peer interaction, discussions, and writing assignments.
+The format is a combination of lectures, discussions, and writing assignments.
 All PowerPoint presentations and other course materials will be accessible in Canvas.